dushyantgithub/quantum-hive/README.md

 # quantum-hive

-# 🧠 Jarvis AI Assistant on Raspberry Pi
+# 🧠 Quantum Hive AI Assistant on Raspberry Pi

 A fully functional **Jarvis-like AI assistant** built using a **Raspberry Pi 4B (8GB)**, touch screen, mic, camera, and speaker.
 This assistant can **listen**, **think**, **respond**, and even **control smart home devices**—all while displaying an interactive 3D avatar interface with animations and face tracking.